 ‘Kind words can be short and easy to speak, but their echoes are truly endless’ – Mother Teresa

 At Beddington Infants’ School, we value children as individuals and members of their communities.
 They learn about themselves, building on their own experiences and developing their social skills through many different learning opportunities.
 Personal, health, social and emotional development involves helping our children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities.
-The children at our school have opportunities to show they can take responsibility for themselves and their environment and they enjoy doing so.
+The children at our school have opportunities to show they can take responsibility for themselves and their environment and they enjoy doing so, applying the 7 gifts of Beddington Infants’ across all areas of their learning.

 ‘A person who never made a mistake never tried anything new’ – Albert Einstein